-I paid the distillery a visit in September to see for myself what kind of condition it was in and while immediately apparent that it was cosmetically lacking in comparison to it’s island neighbours and felt more like visiting Colditz Castle than Islay’s most northerly distillery, it was not without it’s charms.
+I paid the distillery a visit in September to see for myself what kind of condition it was in and while immediately apparent that it was cosmetically lacking in comparison to its island neighbours, and felt more like visiting Colditz Castle than Islay’s most northerly distillery, it was not without its charms.
 A proper visitor centre and tasting room would certainly be beneficial as standing around the small shop was not the best way to enjoy a post-tour tasting.
 Bear in mind, this comes after making it down arguably the worst access road to any distillery in Scotland.
 A road which is perhaps where money should really be getting spent if they want to make the journey more appealing to tourists.
-In any case, while work is definitely required, I was pleased to hear that internally, the distillery was to be largely left alone.
-Those old wooden washbacks will remain, as will the 4 satisfyingly unpolished pot stills in the stillroom.
+In any case, whilst work is definitely required, I was pleased to hear that internally, the distillery was to be largely left alone.
+The old wooden washbacks will remain, as will the 4 satisfyingly unpolished pot stills in the stillroom.

 Of course any alteration to this equipment could unintentionally result in a change in the spirit and judging from the drams I sampled on the day, that would not do at all.
 The quality of the distilleries output was incredibly high across the whole range and they get bonus points for bottling at 46.3% as standard.
 After much deliberation, I eventually settled on a bottle of their Moine Port Pipe Finish, bottled for the 2017 Feis Ile – the Islay festival of malt and music which takes place each year in May.